HuseyinGirgin/My-Library-API/README.md

 // fetch mongo image if you do not have it
 - docker pull mongo

-// create and run new container by mongo image for mongo db(only dev and test env.
+// create and run new container for mongo db by mongo image(only dev and test env.
 Do not run below command for prod.env.)
 - docker run --name mongo-db-1 -d -p 27017:27017 mongo

 //You can execute mongo shell to check collections and documents (optional)